khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

       <td>Parentheses</td>
       <td><strong>( )</strong></td>
       <td></td>
-      <td>Use only to define acronyms or jargon: “Secure web connections are based on a technology called SSL (the secure sockets layer).”<br /><br />Avoid other uses and instead rewrite the text, or use dashes or commas to set off the information.
+      <td>Use only to define acronyms or jargon: “Secure web connections are based on a technology called SSL (the secure sockets layer).”<br /><br />Avoid other uses, and instead rewrite the text or use dashes or commas to set off the information.
 If parentheses are required: If the parenthetical is a complete, independent sentence, place the period inside the parentheses; if not, the period goes outside.</td>
     </tr>
   </tbody>
 </table>